-For two years the statewide Blue Ribbon Commission on Early Childhood Education, convened by Governor Brown and Speaker Anthony Rendon (D-Lakewood), has talked to stakeholders in the early care world about what we need to do to give California’s children the best care.
+For two years the statewide Blue Ribbon Commission on Early Childhood Education (ECE), convened by former Governor Brown and Speaker Anthony Rendon (D-Lakewood), has talked to stakeholders in the early care world about what we need to do to give California’s children the best care.
 This included providers, parents, ECE advocates, community groups, nonprofits and more.
 The commission is made up of elected officials and early education experts including our very own family child care provider and SEIU Local 99 Treasurer, Tonia McMillian.
-This is the first time a provider has ever sat on a statewide commission!
+This is the first time a provider has ever been a part of a statewide commission!

 For eight hearings, countless subcommittees, and public testimonies, providers were there to remind our state leaders why collective bargaining is essential to improving early care and education.
 Providers, in fact, shared their stories at every single hearing in the state, and at times even official testimony!
 On April 29, the Blue Ribbon Commission delivered their final report.
 In their report, under the Workforce section, was strong support for collective bargaining for child care providers and calls for increasing compensation levels and professional development training.
 This happened because of all the valiant stories providers from SEIU Local 99, SEIU Local 521, and UDW-AFSCME told across the state.